elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Increment increases a variable by one, and decrement decreases a variable by one.</div><br />
+  <div><strong>Technical Response:</strong> Increment increases a value by one, while decrement decreases it by one.
+In JavaScript, the increment operator uses a “++” sign,while the decrement operator uses a minus minus “--” sign.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>